JohnnyJem/ART-22-COMP-PROGR-FOR-ARTS-Winter-2016/README.md

-# ART 22 COMP PROGR FOR ARTS - Winter-2016
+# ART 22 COMP PROGR FOR ARTS - Winter 2016 at University of California Santa Barbara
 Repository for in-class website containing assignments, doodles, notes, etc.

 ## Introduction to Computer Programming in the Arts